nkrajew/baseball_proj/README.md

   - ADP

 ## Data Cleaning and Creation (in Excel)
 After pulling the raw data, I needed to create some new variables and create the target variable.
-I also needed to clean some of the data as well.
+I needed to clean some of the data as well.
 - Engineered the following data for evaluation:
   - HR_rate: HR/G
   - R_rate: R/G